omnetpp/docs.omnetpp.org/docs/articles/zero-conf-parsim.md

             mark E1 as green

-The above algorithm can be run concurrently with the parallel simulation worker threads, because it's conservative with respect to coloring events.
+The above algorithm can be run concurrently with the parallel simulation worker threads, because it is conservative with respect to coloring events.

-The minimumDelay between two modules can be predetermined during initialize if the network topology is static or refreshed if necessary.
+The minimumDelay between two modules can be predetermined during initialization if the network topology is static or refreshed if necessary.
 This data structure could be quite large.
 For example, in a simulation containing 1000 nodes there could be 100,000 modules, so the table would contain 10,000,000,000 rows.